ivysanchez/ProjectTempate/README.md

-* Show one (or few) visualization(s) of results: Bar charts were generated to compare model performance across different metrics.
+* Bar charts were also generated to compare model performance across the different metrics.

 ### Conclusions
 * Data preprocessing and feature engineering significantly improved the performance of all models, especially Logistic Regression.